 How to Find Broken Links with Screaming Frog

-You can then go into your source code and change the landing page destination to fix the issue.
-The best part about using Screaming Frog here is that you can put the URL back into Screaming Frog and see if the issue has been fixed.
-If everything comes back fine, you are all set.
-Again, you can see how this tool would save you time if your guide was incredibly long.
+You can then go to your source code and change the landing page destination to fix the issue.
+The best part about using Screaming Frog here is that you can put the URL back into Screaming Frog and see if the problem has been fixed.
+If everything comes back okay, you are all set.
+Again, you can see how this tool would save you time if your guide were incredibly long.

 How to Review Your ALT Tags Using Screaming Frog

 As you can see above, I have ALT tags for all the pictures that I have on this URL.
-However, I think we can all agree that the last one (link building) is pretty generic and can be updated for sure.
-This is something I would flag during an SEO audit to show that while we do have these tags on our site, we might want to beef up this description further to give search bots eve more information to understand what the picture is.
+However, I think we can all agree that the last one (link building) is pretty generic and can be updated for this post.
+This is something I would flag during an SEO audit to show that while we do have these tags on our site, we might want to beef up this description further to give search bots more information to understand what the picture is.
 Also, these tags should be a compliment to the content that is on the page.
 The last thing you want to do is over optimize for a search term with each picture.
-If your post is about link building, you don’t need all of your pictures to simply say that term.
-You should explain the pictures with other words like mentioning the tool, the process, and more.
+If your post is about link building, you don’t need all of your photographs to say that phrase only.
+You should explain the images with other words like mentioning the tool, the process, and more.

 Google Search Console

 Google Search Console is a free tool that gives you a glimpse into how Google see’s your website.
-There are a lot of things that this tool can give, so you definitely want to check out all the features.
+There are a lot of things that this device can provide, so you want to check out all the features.
 One feature I am going to call out is how to fetch as Googlebot in Search Console.
 Once you submit a page in Google, you want to look for the following things in the report.
 I have labeled them right here.

-- You want to make sure are fetching Google as the mobile smart phone.
-The reason is that Google has changed their focus for mobile first, so you might as well make sure you are giving your best version of your page to the version they want to see.
-You should also do this fetch in desktop mode as well, but definitely make sure mobile is the focus for everything going forward when it comes to SEO.
+You want to make sure are fetching Google as the mobile smartphone.
+The reason is that Google has changed their focus for mobile first, so you might as well make sure you are giving your best version of your page to the text they want to see.
+You should also do this fetch in desktop mode as well, but make sure mobile is the focus of everything going forward when it comes to SEO.

-- Review your Title Tag.
-You want to make sure that Google is seeing the title that you wrote for the page.
-Sometimes you might have planned on having a title tag, but you might not of actually put it into the page.
-This is a good way to make sure you are good and that Google can see what you have.
+Review your Title Tag.
+You want to make sure that Google sees the title that you wrote on the page.
+Sometimes you might have planned on having a title tag, but you might not of put it on the page.
+This is an excellent way to make sure you are okay and that Google can see what you have.

-- Review the meta name description.
-Same as the title tag above, you want to make sure that Google is able to see your description that you wrote.
+Review the meta name description.
+Same as the title tag above, you want to make sure that Google can see your description that you wrote.

-- Review your meta robots tag.
+Review your meta robots tag.
 Sometimes you might wonder why you are not getting any traffic to a particular page.
-Sometimes the culprit is simply having a NOINDEX set to the page.
-Sometimes however you do want to NOINDEX certain pages from being indexed by Google.
-Moz has a great guide that goes into more detail on when you should do this vs when you should not.
+Sometimes the culprit has merely a NOINDEX set to the page.
+However, you do want to NOINDEX specific pages from being indexed by Google.
+Moz has an excellent guide that goes into more detail on when you should do this vs. when you should not.

-- Canonical tag is incredibly important.
+The canonical tag is incredibly talented.
 If you are using a tool like Yoast, you will automatically have this added.
 However, you might not have a system that will add this tag in for you.
 If you do not, you need to make sure the canonical is correct URL version of the page.
-Having an incorrect canonical tag is like having a glass ceiling above your site’s performance.
-If you want to see a case study about this, check out a technical SEO fix that increased traffic after a small fix.
+Having an incorrect canonical label is like having a glass ceiling above your site’s performance.
+If you want to see a case study about this, check out a technical SEO fix that increased traffic after a small repair.

 Google Page Speed Recommendations

 Staying with Google Search Console, you can also check any page speed suggestions from Google.
-This is a good practice to get in the habit with to make sure that you are giving your web page the best user experience.
-Simply head over to Other Resources –> Page Speed Insights and put in the webpage you want to look at.
-If you can’t find it, you can search for Google Page Speed Report and you will get right there.
+This is a great practice to get in the habit with to make sure that you are giving your web page the best user experience.
+Directly head over to Other Resources –> Page Speed Insights and put on the webpage you want to look at.
+If you can’t find it, you can search for Google Page Speed Report, and you will get right there.
 Here is an example of suggestions that I can do to work on my webpage to make it run even faster.
-One usual culprit that comes up a lot on audits is pictures that are too big.
+One usual culprit that comes up a lot of audits is pictures that are too big.
 Here is a guide on how to compress images to make your site run faster by using Google’s Speed Report.
-As a note, this report is more of a guide and does not break down how long it actually loads.
+As a note, this report is more of a guide and does not break down how long it loads.
 If you are curious to see that, I’ve placed a few tools down later in the guide that can help you with this.

 Google Robots.TXT Check

 Another great feature in Google Search Console is the ability to check your robots.txt file.
-Let’s say you write all of this content and you’ve checked everything else only to realize search bots can’t see the content due to the page being blocked in the robots file.
-To check this, head over to Crawl–> Robots.txt Tester.
+Let’s say you write all of this content, and you’ve checked everything else only to realize search bots can’t see the material due to the page blocked in the robots file.
+To correct this issue, you have to head over to Crawl–> Robots.txt Tester.
 From there, you can test to see if your webpage is blocked or not from Google.
 Chances are you want this page to be found by Google, so you want it to say allowed!

 Bing Webmaster Tools